Surf Life Saving Australia is Australia’s peak coastal water safety, drowning prevention and rescue authority.

 Despite significant advancements in technology, techniques and knowledge, people still drown on the coast in unacceptable numbers.
-Surf Life Saving exists to save lives, and we are committed to reducing the coastal drowning rate by 50 per cent by 2020.
+Surf Life Saving exists to save lives, and we are committed to reducing the coastal drowning rate by 2020.

 We are a can do movement.